jgcarrillo/jgcarrillo.github.io/README.md

 ### ✨ Explanation

-Welcome to my new Website (same design, **different static generator**).
-I decided to move to [11ty](https://www.11ty.dev/) because I felt more comfortable working with node_modules and json files rather than Ruby and Gems.
-This is only a migration but I have implemented some features.
+Welcome to my new website (same design, **different static generator**).
+I decided to move to [11ty](https://www.11ty.dev/) because I felt more comfortable working with node_modules and json files instead of Ruby and Gems.
+This is just a migration but I have implemented some features.

 ### 🎨 Features

 -   Dependabot for npm dependencies and GitHub Actions.
--   Better implementation of JavaScript helpers, mostly Date functions, so I don't have to change it manually.
+-   Better implementation of JavaScript helpers, mainly date functions, so I don't have to change it manually.
--   I decided to remove the **Blog** section because I don't want to spend all my time writing post that nobody are going to read.
+-   I decided to remove the **Blog** section because I don't want to spend all my time writing posts that no one is going to read.

 ### 🚀 Installation